toolleeo/cli-apps/README.md

 * [SVGO](https://github.com/svg/svgo) - SVG Optimizer is a Node.js-based tool for optimizing SVG vector graphics files.
 * [vhs](https://github.com/charmbracelet/vhs) - Write terminal GIFs as code for integration testing and demoing your CLI tools.

+## <a name="history"></a>History management

+Programs to replace or improve the management of command line history.

+* [atuin](https://github.com/ellie/atuin) - Atuin replaces your existing shell history with a SQLite database, and records additional context for your commands.
+Additionally, it provides optional and fully encrypted synchronisation of your history between machines, via an Atuin server.
+* [Bevel](https://github.com/NorfairKing/bevel) - Command line history in an SQLite database for effective re-use.
+* [hiSHtory](https://github.com/ddworken/hishtory) - A better shell history that stores context (directory, succeeded or failed, how long it took, etc).
+The history is stored locally and end-to-end encrypted for syncing to other computers.
+* [hstr](https://github.com/dvorka/hstr) - A tool for managing the history, powerful visual search and execution of previous commands, history editing capabilities.

 ## <a name="multimedia"></a>Multimedia

 Programs to specifically deal audio/video files.